How to Calibrate a Refrigerator Thermometers

 A refrigerator thermometer is a device used to measure the temperature inside a refrigerator or freezer.
 It is typically a small, digital thermometer that can be placed on a shelf or attached to the wall of the appliance with a suction cup or magnet.

-The thermometer helps you monitor the temperature inside your refrigerator to ensure that it is within the safe range for food storage.
+The thermometer helps you monitor the temperature inside your refrigerator to ensure it is within the safe range for food storage.
 Generally, the recommended temperature range for a refrigerator is between 35°F and 40°F (1.6°C to 4.4°C), while the recommended range for a freezer is below 0°F (-17.8°C).

 How to Calibrate a Refrigerator Thermometer

-Prepare Two of Use the Calibrations Methods
+Prepare Two of Use the Calibration Methods

-Prepare Three of Calibrate the Refrigerator Thermometer
+Prepare Three of the Calibrate the Refrigerator Thermometer

 Refrigerator Evaporator Fan